Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 "Noli Me Tangere" is translated "Touch Me Not" or "The Social Cancer," while "El Filibusterismo" is translated "The Reign of Greed."
 Both novels were about historically driven fictional Philippines during the Spanish colonial period inspired by the writer's current living conditions, his views, and his beliefs.

-Rizal had his third unfinished work or novel.
-Known by historians as “Maka-misa,” this unfinished work was started by Rizal in 1892 in Hong Kong.
-Maka-misa is not actually a title of the novel but only a single chapter of the unfinished novel.
-He began writing it in Tagalog but gave up and continued writing in Spanish.
+Rizal had his third unfinished work or novel, the alleged sequel and final book on the first two.
+Known by historians as “Maka-misa,” Rizal wrote this unfinished third novel in 1892 in Hong Kong.
+But what's more baffling is that the title Maka-misa is not actual name of it, but only a single chapter of the said unfinished novel.
+He began writing it in Tagalog language but had given up and continued to try and finish it in Spanish.

 If you ever find yourself reading history textbooks or learning history lessons about the Philippines, especially during the Spanish colonial period, you'll learn that the country was greatly influenced by Spain by language, culture, names, behaviors, and even societal systems.
 But just like every part of the history of the world, there will always be white and black patches within a collective shadowed area.

 On February 17, 1872, three Filipino Catholic priests from the province of Cavite were executed for charges of mutiny as well as conspiring a looming need of Filipinos for freedom by overthrowing the colonial Spanish friars and Spanish rule.
-This was an attempt to instill fear among the Filipinos so that they may never commit such a daring act again.
+The unjust execution was among the lists of attempts to instill fear among the Filipinos so that they may never commit such a daring act again, especially in a colonial rule.
 It was referred to as the 1872 Cavite mutiny.

-But in this tragic event, their trial and execution were believed to be one of the initial sparks of Filipino Nationalism: the first lights in thousands of burning candles.
+In this another tragic event, among many others throughout 333 years of Spanish colonial rule, their trial and execution were believed to be one of the initial sparks that finally ignited the flames of Filipino nationalism and patriotism: the first lights in thousands of burning candles.

 Even before the horrendous injustice, there were pockets of revolutions found within the country.
 They are often small and weak compared to the power of those that had oppressed them, and the majority of the people were still divided into multiple facets that could either help or risk the success of these revolutions.
 But what really followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, seemingly bigger and larger than they were before, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, and injustices made the colonial Spaniards.